-- 8.5 During the Quarter 3 budget monitoring process, it has been identified that the heating charges levied to tenants within the council's three sheltered schemes in the 2022/23 year are now out of sync with the gas charges the council is incurring.
-The impact in-year has been somewhat mitigated by the government's energy support. - 8.6 However, since the energy support scheme is due to end in March 2023, the ongoing expenses incurred would require an increase to tenants for 2023/24 of in the region of 200%.
+- 7.6 During the Quarter 3 budget monitoring process, it was identified that the heating charges levied to tenants within the council's three sheltered schemes in the 2022/23 year are now out of sync with the gas charges the council is incurring.
+The impact in-year has been somewhat mitigated by the government's energy support. - 7.7 However, since the energy support scheme, at its current level is due to end in March 2023 and be replaced with a lower level of support, the ongoing expenses incurred would require an increase to tenants for 2023/24 of in the region of 200%.